geops/website/content/blog/zehn-jahre-geops/index.en.md

 ---
-title: Zehn Jahre geOps
+title: Ten years of geOps
-summary: geOsp feiert dieses Jahr das zehnjährige Jubiläum.
-Aus diesem Anlass laden wir 28./29.
-Juni 2012 Kunden, Partner, Interessierte und Freunde in unsere neuen Büroräume in der Kaiser-Joseph-Str.
+summary: geOps celebrates its tenth anniversary this year.
+On this occasion we invite June 28/29, 2012 customers, partners, interested parties and friends in our new offices in the Kaiser-Joseph-Str.
 263.
 created: 2012-04-16
-slug: zehn-jahre-geops
+slug: ten-years-of-geops
 tags:
   - geops
 published: false